Bisao/HarvestQuest2/replit.md

 - Added unequip functionality - clicking equipped items removes them from slots
 - Verified all game systems are fully functional: expeditions, inventory, storage, crafting

+**January 26, 2025 - Modular Architecture Update**
+- **Completely restructured backend into modular architecture** for better maintainability and content addition
+- Created separate data modules for resources, equipment, biomes, and recipes in `server/data/` directory
+- **Added hunting and fishing mechanics** to the Floresta biome with new animal resources: Coelho, Veado, Javali
+- **Added fishing system** with new fish resources: Peixe Pequeno, Peixe Grande, Salmão
+- **Added plant gathering** with Cogumelos and Frutas Silvestres as collectible resources
+- **Created modular service layer** with GameService and ExpeditionService for business logic separation
+- **Enhanced equipment system** with new weapons (Arco e Flecha, Lança) and tools (Vara de Pesca, Foice)
+- **Improved API endpoints** using services for better error handling and data validation
+- Added resource categorization endpoints for better UI organization (animals, fish, plants, basic, unique)
+- Added biome details endpoint with categorized resource display
+- Added equipment requirement checking for resource collection
+- **Enhanced expedition system** with proper tool/weapon requirements for hunting and fishing
+- All game data now properly organized and easily extensible for future content additions

 ## System Architecture

 ### Frontend Architecture